 Finally, we look up each product’s latest test results from AV-Test.
-This is an Austrian independent research institute, specialized in antivirus testing.
+This is a German independent research institute, specialized in antivirus testing.

 A perfect antivirus will have an AV-Test score of at least 5.5 (out of 6.0 possible) and malware detection success rate not lower than 99%.